vijaybioinfo/PBT_2023/README.md

 In order to evaluate anti-tumor immune response in pediatric brain tumors, we performed single-cell RNA sequencing (scRNA-seq) and paired single-cell TCR sequencing (scTCR-seq) of patient-derived brain tumor-infiltrating T cells to couple T cell molecular program with TCR repertoire and clonality.
 We generated single-cell transcriptomic profiles of FACS-sorted T cells isolated from brain tumors of 24 pediatric patients with varying diagnoses and histological grades, those being: Pilocytic astrocytoma, Ganglioglioma, Diffuse astrocytoma, Craniopharryngioma, Choroid plexus papilloma, High grade glioma, Medulloblastoma and Anaplastic ependymoma.

+We then coupled our data with whole tumor bulk RNA-seq from pediatric tumors to asses survival in patients with high and low values for  gene signatures.

-We also did scRNA-seq and scTCR-seq of patients (n=10) bearing NSCLC, a tumor type with high tumor mutational burden where ICBs have shown promising outcomes, to compare features of clonally expanded cells and TCR repertoir diversity with what we see in pediatric brain tumors.
+Finally, we did scRNA-seq and scTCR-seq of patients (n=10) bearing NSCLC, a tumor type with high tumor mutational burden where ICBs have shown promising outcomes, to compare features of clonally expanded cells and TCR repertoir diversity with what we see in pediatric brain tumors.

-This repository contains the scripts used to analyze the aforementioned samples focusing on: CD4+ and CD8+ T cells.
+This repository contains the data and scripts used to analyze the aforementioned samples.

 Requirements
 ------------